Slip and Fall Attorney in Lafayette

 Trips, slips, and falls tend to catch their victims completely unawares, and can lead to thousands in medical bills, and missed work.
 What’s more, they can leave you suffering and in pain for months or even years.
 You deserve an advocate on your side to help you get the compensation you need to heal from your injuries and move on with your life.

 Gordon McKernan Injury Attorneys are a Lafayette law firm specializing in premises injury law and helping our clients recover the maximum possible amount.
-We have decades of experience helping our clients, and we can help you too.
+We have 679+ years of combined legal experience helping our clients, and we can help you too.
 Give us a call at 337.999.9999 for a free consultation about your legal options today.

 Lafayette Slip & Fall Lawyer Near Me